atakanaltok/awesome-useful-websites/README.md

 * https://rhymer.com/ - FREE Online Rhyming Dictionary
 * http://typatone.com/ - Generate your own music by typing on keyboard
 * http://www.commercialtunage.com/ - Find out the songs in commercials
+* http://incompetech.com/ - Collection of royalty-free music
+* https://www.incredibox.com/ - Music app that lets you create your own music with the help of a merry crew of beatboxers